 How many pages should my writing sample be?

 Upload your best work.
-Most samples are about 25 pages for a PhD application, 30-40 pages for the MFA in prose or 15 poems for the MFA in poetry.
+Most samples are about 25 pages for a PhD application, 30-40 pages for the MFA in prose or 15 pages for the MFA in poetry.
+Each Poem must start on a new page.
 Please do not submit any bound materials, CDs, or DVDs.

 Can I transfer into the graduate program?